TIN ANGEL OPERA

 He is a recipient of prestigious grants and fellowships in music, including a Meet the Composer/Reader's Digest Consortium Commission, United Kingdom Fulbright Arts Award Fellowship, a Guggenheim Fellowship, four NEA Composers Grants, a M. B. Rockefeller Grant, an Aaron Copland Fund for Music Grant, MacDowell Colony and Tanglewood Fellowships, ASCAP and BMI composition prizes, and a DAAD fellowship for study in Germany.

-Along with his significant contributions to the literary world, Pines is also credited with enriching the jazz music genre.
-He founded, and for years programmed hosted the prominent Jazz at the Lake: Lake George Jazz Weekend, recognized as one of the most important jazz events on the US east coast.
+Along with his significant contributions to the literary world, Pines is also credited with enriching the world of jazz music.
+He founded, and for years programmed, as well as hosted the prominent Jazz at the Lake: Lake George Jazz Weekend, recognized as one of the most important jazz events on the US east coast.

 Jonah Bokaer Choreography authored 67 original works, which were produced in 294 cities, 35 nations; 27 of which were produced in the United States.
 This includes 41 museum exhibitions worldwide.

-Bokaer is Tunisian American, an LGBTQIA leader, and his company is currently exhibiting and touring with 8 international dancers.
+Bokaer is Tunisian American, an LGBTQIA leader, while his company is currently exhibiting and touring with 8 international dancers.

 Bokaer’s innovations consistently receive notable awards, philanthropic support, and humanitarian acknowledgment internationally.